 Spousal maintenance is an area where many clients find it difficult to reach an agreement.
 It should be at least considered by you both as part of your discussions - and then dismissed if need be.
 There is no point reaching an agreement on the division of your assets, if one of you then has your house re-possessed because you cannot afford to live moving forwards.

-Mediate UK can help with reaching agreements on spousal maintenance variations and on helping you reach a fair agreement on all your finances as part of a divorce or separation – we are the top-rated family mediation service in England & Wales.
+Mediate UK can help with reaching agreements on spousal maintenance variations and on helping you reach a fair agreement on all your finances as part of a divorce or separation - we are the top-rated family mediation service in England Wales and a multi award-winning business.